Paul Skansi

-Paul Anthony Skansi (born January 11, 1961) is an American football scout for the Washington Commanders of the National Football League (NFL).
-A former wide receiver, he played college football for the Washington Huskies and was drafted by the Pittsburgh Steelers in the fifth round of the 1983 NFL Draft.
+Paul Anthony Skansi (born January 11, 1961) is an American professional football scout for the Washington Commanders of the National Football League (NFL).
+A former wide receiver, he played college football for the Washington Huskies and was drafted by the Pittsburgh Steelers in the fifth round of the 1983 NFL draft.
 Skansi played the majority of his NFL career with the Seattle Seahawks before playing a final season with the Ottawa Rough Riders in 1992.
 He served as an assistant college football coach in the 1990s before becoming a scout with the San Diego Chargers in 2000, where he worked until 2015.

 Early life

 Born in Tacoma, Washington, Skansi attended Peninsula High School in Gig Harbor.
 After watching him play in a high school basketball game, coach Don James of the UW Huskies offered him a football scholarship.

 Playing career

 He was a leading receiver for the Washington Huskies football team, setting the Husky record for passes received during his four years of play from 1979 to 1982.

-Skansi was selected in the fifth round of the 1983 NFL Draft by the Pittsburgh Steelers, playing there for one season before joining the Seattle Seahawks the following year.
+Skansi was selected in the fifth round of the 1983 NFL draft by the Pittsburgh Steelers, playing there for one season before joining the Seattle Seahawks the following year.
 His most successful season was 1989, when he caught 39 passes for 488 yards and five touchdowns.
 Over his career, he caught 166 passes for 1,950 yards and ten touchdowns.
 He caught the tying 25-yard touchdown pass from quarterback Dave Krieg in the final second of a 1990 game against the Kansas City Chiefs at Arrowhead Stadium.